cuckoosandbox/cuckoo/docs/book/usage/dist.rst

 Distributed Cuckoo
 ==================

+.. versionchanged:: 2.0-rc3
+    The documenation on Distributed Cuckoo is outdated due to the switch to the Cuckoo Package.

 As mentioned in :doc:`submit`, Cuckoo provides a REST API for Distributed Cuckoo usage.
 The distributed script allows one to setup a single REST API point to which samples and URLs can be submitted which will then, in turn, be